 Let your employees choose

-What Susan’s point really boils down to is choice.
+It all boils down to is choice.
 Some employees may feel more comfortable starting to make changes at home, whereas others may enjoy the community encouragement of taking small actions at work alongside their colleagues.
 Often times, though, the line between home and work gets a little hazy.
 With the rise in telecommuting and working from home, employee engagement extends beyond the office walls: A recent WeSpire research report found that 89% of employees would try a sustainability tactic they learned at work at home.

-Through our platform’s Management Panel – a ‘behind the scenes’ dashboard - WeSpire customers are able to track and measure the cumulative interests and impacts of all their employees who have signed up to participate.
+Through our platform’s Management Panel ‘ a behind the scenes’ dashboard – WeSpire customers are able to track and measure the cumulative interests and impacts of all their employees who have signed up to participate.
 Each time someone joins a project, an internal log is created, measuring how many other people from their company also participate in that specific project.
 To get a more holistic snapshot into the interests of your employees, you can categorize projects based on whether they are projects participants complete at work or home, and also by subject.